sun-ntu/Codes-for-Nature-Method-Brief-Communication-srTHGM-2019/README.md

 For MATLAB installation instruction and typical install time:
 Please refer to your software provider or The MathWorks, Inc., Massachusetts, USA.
 For this code:
-Simply download the file to your computer.
-Typical time: 10 seconds.
+Simply download the file (including codes and demo data) to your computer.
+Typical time: less than 3 minutes.

 ### Demo and Instruction for Use